 Albinism is often obvious in newborns.
 A genetic test can confirm it.
 Your doctor probably will compare your baby’s skin and hair to those of family members.
 An eye doctor, or ophthalmologist, may run a test called an electroretinography to check for vision problems linked to albinism.

-Albinism isn’t curable or treatable.
-So the focus is to prevent and manage your symptoms or related conditions.
+Albinism isn’t curable.
+The focus of treatment is to manage your symptoms or related conditions.

 Surgery or glasses.
 They may correct strabismus, or crossed eyes, that often comes with albinism.
 This is when your eyes aren’t lined up or point in different directions.

-Vision aids.
-Small telescopes that attach to glasses can help you see far-way objects better.
+Low-vision aids.
+Small telescopes that attach to glasses can help you see faraway objects better.
 Microscopes or magnifiers do the same with things that are closer up.
 Tinted glasses or contact lenses may ease your sensitivity to light.

 Medication.
 Researchers have tested drugs on people with albinism to help boost pigments in hair and skin and to improve vision.
-A small pilot study showed that the drug nitisinone may help raise the level of melanin to slightly darken hair and skin.
+A small pilot study showed that the drugs l-dihydroxyphenylalanine and nitisinone may help raise the level of melanin to slightly darken hair and skin.
 But it found no effect on vision.

 - Get checked for skin cancer every 6-12 months.

-- Stay out of the sun if possible, and always wear sunscreen with SPF of 30 or higher, a hat, sunglasses, long-sleeved shirts, and long pants.
+- Stay out of the sun if possible, and always wear a tinted broad-spectrum sunscreen with 8% zinc oxide or higher and SPF 30, a hat, sunglasses, long-sleeved shirts, and long pants.

 - Get regular eye exams at least every 2-3 years.